A nanosatellite to detect the risk of a Cévenol episode

 The Van Allen Foundation

-A privileged partner of the University of Montpellier, the Van Allen Foundation has five founding members: UM, Airbus Defense and Space, microelectronics supplier 3D Plus, engineering services designer Expleo, and interconnection systems manufacturer Latécoère Interconnection Systems.
-Each of them contributes between €50,000 and €100,000 per year to the foundation and has a seat on the board of directors.
+As a key partner of the University of Montpellier, the Van Allen Foundation has five founding members: UM, Airbus Defense and Space, the microelectronics supplier 3D Plus, the engineering services provider Expleo, and the interconnection systems manufacturer Latécoère Interconnection Systems.
+Each of them contributes between 50,000 and 100,000 euros annually to the foundation and holds a seat on the board of directors.